As your County Executive, I continue the fight to reduce the tax burden so you can keep more of your hard-earned dollars in your pocket!

 When our county government has more money than it needs, give it back to the taxpayers.

-As your Assemblyman, I voted against every tax increase proposed in the New York State Assembly and embraced opportunities to provide genuine tax relief for our hardworking neighbors and families.
+On the state level, as your former Assemblyman, I voted against every tax increase proposed by Albany politicians and embraced opportunities to provide genuine tax relief for our hardworking neighbors and families.

-Here are some of the other ways I fought to reform Albany and right-size government:
+Here are some other ways I fought to reform New York State and right-size government:

 - Opposed automatically increasing the budget year after year